 After your life of adventure and laughter, you left us gently on February 7, 2025.
 Through your worldly experience and maternal care, you helped us understand both our place on this Earth and how to navigate its uncertainties.
 You experienced and truly appreciated all this world has to offer, from foreign capitals to the intricate beauty of a backyard flower.
-And all the while you always had in mind the delight flower.
-And all the while, you always had in mind the delight that would come from sharing those experiences with sharing those experiences with others.
+And all the while, you always had in mind the delight that would come from sharing those experiences with others.